inspec/inspec-habitat/docs/resources/habitat_service.md

 Use [Matchers](https://www.inspec.io/docs/reference/glossary/#matcher) to create tests that test a true or false question.

-InSpec includes a number of universal matchers(https://www.inspec.io/docs/reference/matchers/).
+InSpec includes a number of [universal matchers](https://www.inspec.io/docs/reference/matchers/).
 See below for matchers specific to this resource.

 ### have_standalone_topology